In today’s tutorial, I am going to teach from start to finish how to make beautiful and stunning hair bows with your Cricut machine.

 Here you can see the exact pressure and number of passes your Cricut will perform on each material.

-To come up with the settings I am about to show you, I looked at different materials and just played around them.
+To come up with the settings I am about to show you, I looked at different materials and just played around with them.

 As a reference, a fine glitter canvas sheet can be cut when you select the option “Faux Leather Paper Thin” (an existing material in Design Space) and move the pressure to “more.”